-BIS-016 - Medical Front Office Skills
+BIS-016 - Medical Front Office Skills Units: 2

-Skills that are required in the healthcare office environment are learned such as appointment scheduling, processing medical forms, transcription of medical documents, and handling patients.
+This course teaches skills that are required in the healthcare office environment such as appointment scheduling, processing medical forms, transcription of medical documents, and handling patients.
 Students will work with a software application such as Medisoft.
 Hands-on experience is emphasized for all required tasks.